 Mabrey was on the bench, in a black warmup, watching every possession.
 She was not coaching.
 She was studying.
 She has played for three different franchises and she knows what the first time on a new floor looks like.
 Sykes sat next to her.
 Both of them stayed for the entire game.
 They did not leave after halftime the way some injured players do.
 They were there for it.

 Opening night is Friday, May 8.
 Washington Mystics at Coca-Cola Coliseum, 7:30 PM.
-Mabrey will play.
-Sykes will play.
-Allemand will play.
-Lauren Betts and Shakira Austin will be in the visiting frontcourt, and the Tempo are going to have to figure out how to defend the biggest frontcourt in the league with a Kliundikova-Fagbenle rotation that has not been tested against anything that physical yet.
+Sykes is healthy.
+Allemand is healthy.
+Mabrey is the question mark — she missed both preseason games with a back injury and is listed as day-to-day.
+Lauren Betts and Shakira Austin will be in the visiting frontcourt, and the Tempo are going to have to figure out how to defend the biggest frontcourt in the league with a Fagbenle-Harrison rotation that has not been tested against anything that physical yet.

 That is a real game.
 This was a moment.